diku-dk/futhark-website/blog/2026-03-24-scan-scatter-fusion.md

 just involves appending things to the `g` function - very similar to `map-map` fusion.

-The trouble arose when trying to extend this to also handling the `scatter` case.
+The trouble arose when trying to extend this to also handle the `scatter` case.
 In the Futhark source language, `scatter` is a primitive ([in some sense it has to be](2019-04-10-what-is-the-minimal-basis-for-futhark.html)), and in the IR it was sort of tacked onto our representation for `map` in a way that was difficult to extend to `scan`.
 For prototyping, we simply invented an ad-hoc IR construct for "scan fused with `scatter`", but I was very concerned about bolting it onto our general representation for fused operations.

 Fortunately, Cosmin Oancea made a crucial observation: why do we even have `scatter` in the IR at all?
 Why not simply express it in terms of